WillemD61/battery-planning/README.md

 -s is the command line argument for standalone mode and is the default.

+Note the prie data from the entsoe website is stored in local xml files and not automatically removed, so some manual maintenance will be required at some point.

 # Domoticz integration mode

 The program will take input from Domoticz variables and devices and will trigger output onto Domoticz devices as well.
 The idx numbers for these devices will need to be adapted in the program and in the Domoticz script(s) as these differ for each operating environment.

 The following Domoticz variables and devices need to be set up and adapted in the python program:

-# variables
+Variables:
 * securityTokenIDX=12                 # the IDX of the Domoticz user variable holding the API security token for transparency.entsoe.eu
 * maxBatteryCapacityIDX=14            # the IDX of the Domoticz user variable holding the value for the maximum available battery charge capacity
 * maxBatteryChargeSpeedIDX=15         # the IDX of the Domoticz user variable holding the value for the maximum charge speed
 * maxBatteryDischargeSpeedIDX=16      # the IDX of the Domoticz user variable holding the value for the maximum discharge speed

-## devices
+Devices:
 * planningDisplayIDX=111              # the IDX number of a Domoticz text device to use for display of the planning
 * batterySwitchIDX=112                # the IDX of the Domoticz selector switch for controlling the battery system actions
                                       # (API commands for control of the battery system need to be set in the "selector action" fields of the device)
 * batteryOffCode=0                    # the 3 level numbers as defined in the selector switch for Off/Charge/Discharge (0,10 and 20 by default)
 * batteryChargeCode=10
 * batteryDischargeCode=20